zmoazeni/zmoazeni.github.io/_posts/2013-12-28-scala-v2-10-parser-performance.md

 In the [scala bug](https://issues.scala-lang.org/browse/SI-7710), the reporter mentioned writing a custom `CharSequence` that behaved the way same `String` used to to reclaim the performance.

-Here is an snippet that did the trick for me:
+Here is a snippet that did the trick for me:

 {% highlight scala %}
 import java.lang.CharSequence